 Question 21.
 Do you have a bank of strategies for dealing with ‘problem audiences’ or other unexpected distractions?

 Question 22.
-To what degree do you feel you have improvisational freedom and the confidence to change suddenly if things necessary?
+To what degree do you feel you have improvisational freedom and the confidence to change suddenly if necessary?

 Question 23.
 How prepared and comfortable are you for the unexpected and thinking on your feet?